Gaza-Shuhada/gazashuhada/docs/API_DOCUMENTATION.md

 This API provides access to the Gaza Deaths database for both the **Admin Control Panel** (this repo) and the **Public-Facing Web Application** (separate repo).

+> Scope note: This repository implements staff/admin and authenticated community endpoints.
+The public API endpoints under `/api/public/*` are designed here but are not implemented in this repository.

 ### Two Application Architecture

 - **Admin Control Panel** (this repo): Internal staff tool for data management and moderation